OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 This process is documented in OGF [GFD 152](https://ogf.org/documents/GFD.152.pdf).
-This includes public comment periods and multiple passes of editorial review including by an external editor/reviewer to insure public comments are addressed.
+This includes public comment periods and multiple passes of editorial review including by an external editor/reviewer to ensure public comments are addressed.
 Part of the review process is reviewing interoperability documentation.

 _c) What “levels” of approval have been obtained?_